tendstofortytwo/me/README.md

 # me

-This is the code for my personal website and resume.
+This is the code for my personal website.
 The main branch of this repository is reflected on https://nsood.in.

 ## Cool things that I never get to brag about